agale123/py-wordle/docs/design-spec.md

 Inputs:
 * `solution`: the final word
-* `valid_words`: the list of valid words
 * `hard_mode`: whether hard mode is enabled

 Methods:
 * `guess(word)`: updates the game state to reflect the results of making the guess.
-Throws an error if the guess is invalid.
-Returns self
+Throws an error if the guess is invalid
 * `is_valid(word)`: returns whether this is a valid guess given the game state
 * `get_game_status()`: returns whether the game is won, lost or in progress
 * `__str__()`: pretty prints the game board which includes all the guessed